Travel to Bangkok, Thailand

 A dzong is a fortress, which continues to serve as Bhutan’s administrative and religious center.
 You’ll also see monasteries, including the famous Tiger’s Nest, and smaller chortens (stupas), all of which are important features of Bhutan’s religion and culture.
 You will have opportunities to examine traditional Bhutanese arts and crafts, which represent a vital aspect of Bhutan’s living heritage as well as its spiritual and intellectual life.

 Until recently, Bhutan’s remoteness, steep terrain, and tightly controlled tourism ensured that its incredible beauty and fascinating people remained known only to a few.
 Bhutan was closed to outsiders until 1960; its first roads were built in 1961 and no tourists were officially permitted until 1974.
 Bhutan is a developing country, yet its unique agrarian Buddhist culture is still intact.
 You will encounter red-robed monks and herders with their cows or yaks on the road along with vehicles.

-You will drive across Bhutan in Hishey’s “Crane Mobile,” a roomy, 20-seat bus with windows that open.
+You will drive across Bhutan in Hishey’s “Crane Mobile,” a roomy, 20-seat bus with windows that open (though most photography will be done outside the vehicle).
 Expect winding mountain roads and sometimes slow, bumpy drives, depending on road conditions.
 Road work is wide-spread in developing Bhutan.

 "The trip met every expectation - a great blend of birds, culture, hiking, friendly people.
 Kudos to Hishey and his fine organization."